SaraVieira/gql-all-things/Readme.md

-# Stop The #divFest
+# GQL ALL THE THINGS

-Talk for State of The Browser 2018
+Talk for React Native EU

 ...